ianuragsharma/morse-translator/README.md

 # morse-translator
- Translates English to Morse code
+This app uses funtranslations api to translates English to Morse code.